 Though he lauded self-interest in the economic realm, Smith also celebrated the natural concern people felt for the welfare of others, which he called “sympathy.”
 Smith drew a distinction between self-interest and what he called “the soft, the gentle, the amiable virtues.”
 These two sets of values existed in a delicate balance, he argued, and “to restrain our selfish, and indulge our benevolent affections, constitutes the perfection of human nature.”

-It is imperative that we cease believing the nonsense that is espoused by the advocates of the Invisible Hand, for there are many other forces and features which can produce harmful unintended effects, and which these naive fanatics have overlooked or regard as unimportant.
+It is imperative that we cease believing the nonsense that is espoused by the many fanatical advocates of the Invisible Hand, for there exist other forces and features which can produce harmful unintended effects, and which these naive fanatics have overlooked or regard as unimportant.
 To correct, check, and counter these undesirable forces and effects, our forefathers, through their toil, trouble, foresight, and sacrifice, have developed the system of democratic government, to be a shining beacon to light, dispel, and check the darker, ignorant, selfish, indifferent, and less generous side of our human nature.

 I suspect the primary reason for this overly simplistic conception of the badness of all governments and the goodness of private enterprise is due to the classical economists’ analysis of monopoly and perfect competition.
-Since governments are in a sense legal monopolies, many people who have studied this basic economic paradigm in school have concluded that, by their very nature, governments will exhibit many of the defects of monopoly.
+Since governments are in a sense legal monopolies, many people who have studied this basic economic paradigm in school have concluded that, by their very nature, governments will exhibit many of the defects and shortcomings of monopolistic companies.
 However, there are numerous real-world instances where this simplistic analysis is wrong or does not accord with reality.

 The first feature is discussed in “What You See is What You Know,” while the second feature is discussed in “The Breakdown of the Social Bond” and “The Myth of Individualism.”

-Ever since the presidency of Ronald Reagan, the American democracy has become more polarized, dysfunctional, corrupted by money, and largely controlled by the rich for the promotion and protection of their selfish interests.
+Ever since the presidency of Ronald Reagan, the American democracy has become more polarized, dysfunctional, corrupted by money, and largely controlled by the rich for the protection and promotion of their selfish interests.
 It no longer is – and should not be considered by anyone as – an ideal or even a good example of democratic government.
-This degeneration is in large part due to the harmful influence of the totalitarian intellectual named Ayn Rand, and her obedient acolyte, Alan Greenspan, who sought, during his lengthy tenure as the U.S. Federal Reserve Chairman, to implement her free-market principles as widely as possible.
+This degeneration is in large part due to the harmful influence of the totalitarian intellectual named Ayn Rand, and her obedient acolyte, Alan Greenspan, who sought, during his lengthy tenure as U.S. Federal Reserve Chairman, to implement her free-market principles as widely as possible.